Facelift (Rhytidectomy) v. Mini Facelift (Mini Rhytidectomy)

-If you are looking for facial rejuvenation, but are not ready for a facelift, a mini-facelift might be the right procedure for you.
+If you are looking for facial rejuvenation, but are not ready for a Facelift, a mini-facelift might be the right procedure for you.
 Mild to moderate lines can be improved with dermal fillers (Restylane®, Juvederm®, Perlane® and Radiesse®), but loose skin needs something more.
 If fillers aren’t filling like they used to, it might be time to consider a little nip and tuck.
 For the right patient, a mini-facelift can provide big results in a mini package.

 The Full Facelift

-The traditional facelift is the gold standard of facial rejuvenation.
+The Traditional Facelift is the gold standard of facial rejuvenation.
 It can correct more aspects of the aging face, and can do so to a greater extent, than the mini-facelift.
 Severe skin laxity, platysmal banding and sagging of the cheek fat pads can be quickly and accurately improved with a facelift.
 While a facelift does more, and lasts longer, it requires more downtime for recovery.
 A facelift also takes longer, requires more anesthesia and accordingly costs more.
 The patient shown above had a full facelift with upper and lower eyelid surgery.

 The Mini Facelift

-If your primary problem is mild to moderate skin laxity, and the structures underneath the skin are in good shape, a mini-facelift may be able to get you the younger, rested look you want.
+If your primary problem is mild to moderate skin laxity, and the structures underneath the skin are in good shape, a Mini-Facelift may be able to get you the younger, rested look you want.
 A mini-facelift is a shorter procedure, which can be done under local anesthesia, resulting in a quicker recovery and a lower cost.
 The mini-facelift is great for early intervention, and while it cannot replace a full facelift in terms of the amount it can do, or how long it will last, it can significantly delay the need for a full facelift.
 A mini-facelift can also be used to rejuvenate a previous facelift, with relatively less effort.
 The patient shown above had a mini-facelift with lower eyelid surgery.

-Many brand name mini-facelifts have recently emerged: The Lifestyle Lift™, QuickLift™ and NewLift™.
+Many brand name mini-facelifts have recently emerged (and died): The Lifestyle Lift™, QuickLift™ and NewLift™.
 They try to keep the techniques secret (even from their patients), but they are essentially mini-facelifts.
 The companies that market the lift will train a doctor to perform the procedure for a price.
 They have tried to carve out a niche in the Cosmetic Plastic Surgery Market with a gimmicky name and massive advertising, but buyer beware.
 When you are purchasing a mini-facelift you are not just purchasing a one-size-fits-all procedure; you are purchasing the skills of the individual physician performing your surgery.
 There is nothing magical about a Lifestyle Lift™, QuickLift™ or NewLift™.
 It is a mini-facelift, and at a minimum, you will want to check for yourself the ABMS Board that has certified your potential surgeon (see links at the bottom of this article).

 You Deserve a Board Certified Plastic Surgeon